liquinlab/elm-smile/docs/concepts.md

 `.word` property is defined because we added it to the step data in the `api.steps.append` method.

-We we advance to the next step using the `api.goNextStep()` method, it automatically changes the `api.stepData` to refer to the next step and [reactively](components.html#declarative-rendering-and-reactivity) updates the template to display the new word.
+When we advance to the next step using the `api.goNextStep()` method, it automatically changes the `api.stepData` to refer to the next step and [reactively](components.html#declarative-rendering-and-reactivity) updates the template to display the new word.

-This is already a working View.
-On first load it will show the word "HELLO" since that is the first step.
-Then if the user presses the spacebar, it will advance to the next step and show the word "WORLD" and so on.
+This is already a working View!
+On first load it will show the word "THIS" since that is the first step.
+Then if the user presses the spacebar, it will advance to the next step and show the word "IS" and so on.
 When it get to the last step, subseqent presses of the spacebar will do nothing since there are no more steps to advance to.

-This covers only part of the Smile API and development approach but we hope is illustrates how Smile makes it easy to build experiments.
+**This covers only part of the Smile API and development approach but we hope is illustrates how Smile makes it easy to build experiments.**

 ### Adding a timer to the experiment

-This is fine but we might want to record some information about the user.
-One might be the amount of time it took them to press each spacebar.
+The examples so far could be easily done in raw Vue syntax using reactive properties e.g., `ref()`.
+Let's go a little bit deeper to explore some unique functionality provided by Smile's API.

-We can add a timer to the experiment to measure the reaction time of the user.
+We usually want to record some information about the user.
+In this example, it might make sense to record the amount of time it took them to press each spacebar.
+We can use Smile's API to add a timer to the View to measure the reaction time of the user.

 ```vue{13-16,19-21}
 <script setup>